Fieldwork

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: One complete session is recommended.
-You can stay for both sessions.
+Minimum Length of Stay for Volunteers: e complete session is recommended.

 Minimum Age: 18